PyFlat/PTB-Map-Builder/README.md

 4. Navigate to the extracted folder and run the executable file (`ptb-map-builder.exe`).

-5. You can start using the project without the need for installation!
+5. You can start building maps without the need for installation!

 ### Using Source Code